raiqah/ICS02-Game-Raiqah-Leena-Paige/Project.log.md

 December 12 2018,

 1. Project Progress
-*Started to decorate our scenes (making nice sceneries) *Trying to make our lava an obsticle
+-Started to decorate our scenes (making nice sceneries) -Trying to make our lava an obsticle
 *Deciding what our other characters look like

 2. What has been done